 Nothing can be more dangerous than evaluating your ability solely on the basis of your percentile when planning a re-attempt!
 This is especially true when your sectional percentiles are in the 80-95 range!

-Only those with percentile well above 95 can rest assured that their ability on a particular section is pretty solid.
+Only those with percentile well above 98 and above on a section can rest assured that their ability on a particular section is pretty solid.

 Evaluate the quantum of effort you put into preparing for each area

 Instead of evaluating your ability solely on the basis of your percentile, evaluate it based on the amount of effort you put into the particular area.
 When I started preparing for the CAT for the first time my core strengths were VA-RC and DI-LR, QA (relative to my ability on the others) my weakest area.
 In my prep for my first go at the CAT, apart from classroom sessions, I did the following

 - VA-RC: Solved the entire material of two brands including IMS, covering RC, Vocabulary (including foreign phrases and the book by Normal Lewis) and Verbal Reasoning; the only area I excluded was Grammar

 - DI-LR: Solved the entire material of two brands including IMS